edwardKung91/wallet-go/ASSUMPTIONS.md

+# This Code was developed in windows environment

 # Decisions
 - Included a user_id as a part of the wallet table to show that we eventually want to include an owner for each wallet
 - All the ids, including waller and user ids, are UUIDs because usually banks/fintechs enforce a format for their account numbers/ids.
 I chose to use UUIDs as there are generators available online